Q-AU/Systems_III/Tutorials/00_Back-end.md

 - The returned data is callback from a given function.
 In this case the function is returning a *[Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)*.
 - As you may noticed, the *Promise* is a function that will return either an error if the request failed or a resloution if data query was fullfiled.
 - What is the data that needs to be resolved or return as error?
 The one we are requestin in the *conn.query()*
 - Data in between quotes looks familiar?
-It's because this is the SQL instruction that you learned how to use some lab session behind.
+It's because this is the SQL instruction that you learned how to use some Lab Session behind.
 - To keep things short I have also implemented a request for a single new *oneNovica* that it's pretty similar to the first function but I have included and identifier to overload the request.
 - The last function *createNovica* follows a similar structure to *oneNoica* but receives 3 parameters instead.
 This is because we defined our database to autoincrement the id counter everytime a new article is inserted.
 - Analyse previouse code and keep it in mind just in case you need to implement something similar later on ;)